Overview of Position

 - Take the dog with you on public outings in order to expose him or her to new environments.
 Each dog will have a "Service Dog in Training" vest that allows public access to areas where pets may normally be restricted (such as stores and restaurants).

-- Reinforce the dog's training and teach new skills as learned in the puppy training classes.
+- Reinforce the dog's training and teach new skills as learned in the training classes.

-- Attend all Puppy Parent training classes as required by Bergin University of Canine Studies.
+- Attend all training classes as required by Bergin University of Canine Studies.

-- Submit monthly Puppy Parent Reports to Bergin University of Canine Studies.
+- Submit monthly reports to Bergin University of Canine Studies.

 Puppy Parent Qualifications: